SkoolNotes/Taproot/2020HIST201/KBhHIST201AcienRegime.md

  Strict grid of social hierarchy resulted due to birthright => Great Chain of Being

 **Great Chain of Being**
-* Entire world organized structurally
-* God at the top, rocks at the bottom
+The entire "world" was, according to GCB, organized structurally with god at the top, rocks at the bottom.

-* In which, King on the top — God's divine representative ("L'état c'est moi" — the state is me)
+In the human world, King on the top — God's divine representative ("L'état c'est moi" — the state is me), then the clergy, then aristocracy, and finally commoners.

+In practice, this makes a...

+## Estates: "Caste" System

 		* French societies organized into three castes — "estates"
 			* First Estate => clergy; enjoyed high status
 			* Second Estate => aristocracy; provided military and monetary support